rbourdon/rorybourdon/README.md

 <p align="center"><a href="https://www.rorybourdon.com">www.rorybourdon.com</a></p>

-This is my personal portfolio website, intended to showcase my design and development skills as well as allow me to display and discuss the various projects I've worked on.
+This is my personal portfolio website, built in late 2021 and intended to showcase my design and development skills as well as allow me to display and discuss the various projects I've worked on.
 I designed this site in Adobe Illustrator and built it in Visual Studio Code using Next.js.

 &nbsp;